csu home :

 Economics at

 The Johns Hopkins University, earning a Ph.D. in 1988.
+He joined the Department of Economics at Cleveland State University as an assistant professor in the fall of 1988, and remained as its full-time faculty until his retirement in 2024.
 His primary research interests are in industrial Organization, organization theory, and game-theoretic and computational modeling of social and behavioral dynamics.
 In addition to Cleveland State University, he has taught at

 The Johns Hopkins University and the